Tuplanolla/bmm/README.md

 TODO Consider network order for sizes.

+TODO Separate user-controlled flags from message content-related flags (like size).

 ### Separation of Concerns (Relating to Messaging)

 The current design has the following procedures.